The green Benchy has bad stringing and over extrusion, the yellow has pillowing. Read on for the solutions to each, and

 Your object didn’t print out the way you thought it would.
 You’re out the time you spent printing, the material you used to print and all you’re left with are less than stellar results and a feeling of frustration at the whole process.

 The good news is that most printing defects are easily solvable once you know where to look and what to do.
-In this common 3D printing problem and solution article we’re going to look at three of the most frequent printing problems – pillowing, stringing and splitting.
+In this common 3D printing problem and solution article we’re going to look at three of the most frequent 3D printer problems and solutions – pillowing, stringing and splitting.
 We’ll talk about what they are, why they occur and the steps that you can take to prevent them from ever happening again.

 In general, pillowing is caused by a top layer that is too thin and/or improper cooling of that layer.
 Under certain circumstances, insufficient infill can also contribute to the problem.
 Let’s take a look at what you can do to prevent pillowing from happening.